eastmallingresearch/Shotgun_metagenomics/MAGS/README.md

 ```

 The final set of MAGs are in dRep/drep_output/dereplicated_genomes.

 #### Abundance

 ##### Build minimap index

-First rename all the contigs per orchard to ensure they're unique (essential) and traceable (useful - maybe), otherwise, some of the downstream steps fail.
+First rename all the contigs per orchard to ensure they're unique (essential) and traceable (useful - maybe), otherwise some of the downstream steps fail.
 Then concatenate them

 ```shell